James Civali held off Ted Christopher to win the 2004 Budweiser Modified Nationals SK 150

 In the mid 2000’s, the SK 150 became a real home team vs. outsiders show, with winners coming from each side.
 Outsiders who won the event included Ted Christopher, James Civali and Frank Ruocco while Speedbowl regulars like Tom Fox, Dennis Gada and Jeff Pearl have also won the $5,000 prize.

 One of the more exciting BMN 150’s came in 2007.
 The field lined up for the last restart with 3 laps to go.
-The front row consisted of 2005 SK Champion Robbie Summers, who had led most of the event, on the inside with 1998 SK Champion Jeff Pearl on the outside.
+The front row consisted of 2005 SK Champion Rob Summers, who had led most of the event, on the inside with 1998 SK Champion Jeff Pearl on the outside.
 Pearl got a great restart and was able to edge ahead of Summers in turn two.
 Once he cleared Summers on the next lap, he held off a hard-charging Matt Hirschman on the last lap to take the win in dramatic fashion.
-It was the longest distanced race win in Pearl's career and added to his reputation as an excellent restarter at Waterford.
-Watch our video short to the right to see the exciting finish.
+It was the longest distanced race win in Pearl’s career and added to his reputation as an excellent restarter at Waterford.

 Todd Ceravolo was the story for back to back Mod National events in 2011-2012, although not the official winner of either event.
 In 2011, he passed his soon-to-be son-in-law Keith Rocco early in the event and looked unbeatable until a caution with less than 15 laps left.
 During the caution laps, Ceravolo suddenly stalled and had to be pushed to the pits because he ran out of fuel.
 Outsider Woody Pitkat inherited the lead and led the rest of the way for his first career Speedbowl win.
 Ceravolo rallied back to finish 5th.